-- .01 For a going concern valuation the actuary should: - assume that the plan continues indefinitely, however, where there is a pending amendment that is definitive or virtually definitive to wind-up or convert the defined benefit plan provisions, the actuary may take that amendment into account pursuant to subsection 3210; - select either best estimate assumptions or best estimate assumptions modified to incorporate margins for adverse deviations to the extent, if any, required by law or by the terms of an appropriate engagement; and - consider all benefits of which the actuary is aware, including contingent benefits, payable under the pension plan and should include provision for all such benefits expected to be paid while the plan is ongoing unless: - the law requires the valuation to exclude such benefits; or - the law permits the exclusion of such benefits and the terms of an appropriate engagement stipulate that the actuary exclude such benefits.
+.01 For a going concern valuation the actuary should:

+- assume that the plan continues indefinitely, however, where there is a pending amendment that is definitive or virtually definitive to wind-up or convert the defined benefit plan provisions, the actuary may take that amendment into account pursuant to subsection 3210; - select either best estimate assumptions or best estimate assumptions modified to incorporate margins for adverse deviations to the extent, if any, required by law or by the terms of an appropriate engagement; and - consider all benefits of which the actuary is aware, including contingent benefits, payable under the pension plan and should include provision for all such benefits expected to be paid while the plan is ongoing unless: - the law requires the valuation to exclude such benefits; or - the law permits the exclusion of such benefits and the terms of an appropriate engagement stipulate that the actuary exclude such benefits.

-The actuary should disclose the rationale for excluding any such benefits.
-[Effective Month XX, 20XX]
+The actuary should disclose the rationale for excluding any such benefits including, if applicable, that the law either requires or permits such exclusion.
+[Effective December 1, 2022]

-- .02 For pension plans that are funded, in selecting the best estimate assumption for the discount rate, considering the circumstances affecting the work, the actuary may either: - take into account the expected investment return on the assets of the pension plan at the calculation date and may reflect the expected investment policy after that date; or - reflect the yields on fixed income investments, considering the expected future benefit payments of the pension plan.
+- .02 For pension plans that are funded, in selecting the best estimate assumption for the discount rate, considering the circumstances affecting the work, the actuary may either: - take into account the expected investment return on the assets of the pension plan based on the target asset mix specified in the investment policy of the pension plan at the calculation date and may reflect expected changes in the target asset mix after that date; or